IvanW5X/CS362-Winter2025-Team20-TalkTask/Living-Document.md

   * Render is a web service platform that offers free hosting with limited resources.
 Since this project isn't expected to go big anytime soon, the free plan Render offers should be enough to allow our peers to test the web application on the internet.
 * Figma
   * Figma will be used by our UI/UX designer to design our web pages.
 The mockups will be used for our frontend developers to reference what we will be creating.
+* Auth0 API
+  * The Auth0 API will allow users to create and login to their accounts safely and securely across multiple devices to access their data.
+The Auth0 API gives us developers to seamlessly authenticate and authorize users to provide them with corresponding data and permissions.

 ### Team Member Schedules